danilnagy/design-ai/docs/recursive_systems/index.md

 # this starts the recursion process with all the parameters and a single curve in the input list
 curves = split_recursively([boundary], dirs, params)
 ```

+{: .challenge-title }

+> Challenge 2
+>
+> Download this [Grasshopper file](data/2_challenge_start.gh) which contains the breadth-first version of the branching code.
+Can you add additional code within the queue-based Python script to define a new branching behavior for the `3` parameter that creates the branching seen in the screenshot below.
+You should only add code within the `elif param == 3:` code block starting on line 36 of the Python script.
+You should not need to modify anything else about the code, the Grasshopper definition, or the set of parameters.